• C Programming Video Tutorials

 Text Editor

-This will be used to type your program.
-Examples of few a editors include Windows Notepad, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.
+You will need a Text Editor to type your program.
+Examples include Windows Notepad, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.

 The files you create with your editor are called the source files and they contain the program source codes.
 The source files for C programs are typically named with the extension ".c".